SimonPadbury/baselayer-3/_src/index.md

 The design philosophy behind the Baselayer CSS project is as follows:

 * Aim at being a good place to start — a _baselayer_ for a web design project.
-* Being so small ({{ metadata.filesize }}), there’s less you need to overwrite in order to style it your own way (and most things in Baselayer can be restyles by CSS variables).
+* Being so small ({{ metadata.filesize }}), there’s less you need to overwrite in order to style it your own way (and most things in Baselayer can be restyled by CSS variables).
 So, there’s no need for a purge process to remove a heavy payload of unused Baselayer styles.
-* PostCSS only — no need for Sass, Less, Stylus etc.
+* PostCSS only — no preprocessors.

 ## Built using PostCSS

 Baselayer is built using [PostCSS](https://postcss.org) and some plugins.
 The plugins used by Baselayer are:

-* [postcss-import](https://github.com/postcss/postcss-import) — so that Baselayer could be built from separate CSS files, linked together in an `index.css` using the `@import` rule, and then inlined
+* [postcss-import](https://github.com/postcss/postcss-import) — so that Baselayer could be built from separate CSS files
 * [cssnano](https://cssnano.co) — to remove comments and minify the output `baselayer.min.css`

 **Note:** neither [postcss-preset-env](https://preset-env.cssdb.org) nor [autoprefixer](https://github.com/postcss/autoprefixer) have been used in Baselayer.
-And preprocessors such as Sass are not required.
+And preprocessors such as Sass, Less, Stylus etc. are not required.

 ## A modern CSS reset